-The idea behind The Gunn Report is to combine the winners’ lists from all the most important award shows, everywhere in the world.
+The idea behind The Gunn Report is to combine the winners’ lists from all the most important advertising award contests, everywhere in the world.
 Some of these are global contests, some regional, some national.
-For the year 2012 Report, we are including the top 45 shows in the world encompassing the sections for TV & Cinema, for Print, for Digital and for All Gunns Blazing.
+For the year 2015 Report, we looked at 45 of the world’s top shows and their winners’ lists in Film, Print, Digital and All Gunns Blazing.

-Regarding the national shows, what we can say is that these are included for the 18 most important creative advertising markets - the ones where any aspiring creative network has to aim to be a player.
-We include the main national show(s) in the USA, UK, France, Germany, Japan, Brazil, Spain, Australia (the show includes New Zealand), Greater China, Argentina, Canada, India, Italy, Mexico, The Netherlands, South Africa, Sweden and Thailand.
+Regarding the national shows, what we can say is that these are included for the 21 most important creative advertising markets - the ones where any aspiring creative network has to aim to be a player.
+We include the main national show(s) in the USA, UK, France, Germany, Japan, Brazil, Spain, Australia (the show includes New Zealand), Greater China, Argentina, Belgium, Canada, India, Indonesia, Italy, Mexico, The Netherlands, Russia, South Africa, Sweden and Thailand.

 “Winner Points” are awarded as 1 point for each win at the qualifying level at a qualifying show.
 And 2 points for a Best of Show.
 In the case of multiple winners at the same show for a single ad or campaign, the maximum points that can be awarded is two (or three if one is a Best of Show).

 “Ad Points”, in order to achieve more separation and spread, are basically double.
 2 for a winner.
-4 for Best of Show (or Grand Prix or D&AD Black Pencil).
+3 points for a Cannes Gold, a One Show Gold or a D&AD Yellow Pencil.
+4 for a Best of Show (Grand Prix or D&AD Black Pencil).
 1 extra point for a second winner for the same ad at the same show.
-And 3 points for a Cannes Gold, a One Show Gold or a D&AD Yellow Pencil.

-Finally, in the case of Tables One, Two, Three and Four (Commercials, Print Ads, Digital and All Gunns Blazing), we’ve applied, a tie-break when points scored are equal.
+Finally, in the case of Tables One, Two, Three and Four (Film, Print, Digital and All Gunns Blazing), we’ve applied a tie-break when points scored are equal.
 This is based on a combination of wins in depth (difficulty shows/level awards) and wins in breadth (# of shows and regions).
-We don’t do tie-breakers in the top 5 in these Tables or in Tables 5 to 11, where the number of points is larger and both (or more) parties deserve to share the higher ranking.
+We don’t do tie-breakers in the top 10 in these Tables or in Tables 5 to 10, where the number of points is larger and both (or more) parties deserve to share the higher ranking.